Ares-Developers/Ares-docs/ui-features/commandlinearguments.rst

     testing and AI design testing.
 Due to this, feature complexity, lack of interest and a change in personnel, please note that this feature is NOT officially supported.
+:-AFFINITY\:N: Controls which processors the game will run on. :value:`N` is a bit mask with one bit for each processor starting with :value:`1` for the first, :value:`2` for the second, :value:`4` for the third and so on.
+If not set, :value:`1` is used, meaning the game will run on the first processor only.
+Use :value:`0` to disable this feature.

+  .. warning:: Several bits can be combined, like :value:`3` representing the
+    first two processors.
+Usually, the game should run on only one processor (that is, :value:`N` being a power of 2), as it is not designed to make use of multiple processors.

 .. versionadded:: 0.1